rugbyprof/2143-Object-Oriented-Programming/temp.md

 [Visit CodeSandbox](https://codesandbox.io)

 I will be leading a group of students to generate a mobile app for a local amateur bike race.
 I will list the general requirements soon, but I also need help delegating work to the different groups as well as how to determine when someone might benefit switching groups.
 From a students standpoint, I don't feel its fair to work on a mobile app, and get stuck on all SQL query's (unless they choose to do so).

 I will have from 5 - 8 students working on all the different components (of which I don't know yet) to get the app to some release mode a year from this week.

+If I am compiling latex using `latex workshops` workflow, I understand that I need to do some configuring within vscode to fine tune latex workshop so it processes files more to my liking.
+But I'm not at a point to where I feel confident enough to do so.